caseykneale/ChemometricsTools.jl/README.md

 Yes, yes we did.
 Pretty easy right?

 # Model training
 There are a few built-in's to make training models a snap.
 Philosophically I decided, making wrapper functions to perform Cross Validation is not fair to the end-user.
 There are many cases where we want specialized CV's but we don't want to write nested for-loops that run for hours then debug them...
-Similarly, most people don't want to spend their time hacking into rigid GridSearch code, scouring stack exchange and package documentation.
+Similarly, most people don't want to spend their time hacking into rigid GridSearch object, scouring stack exchange and package documentation.
 Especially when it'd be easier to write an equivalent approach that's self documenting from scratch.
 Instead, I used Julia's iterators to make K-Fold validations convenient, below is an example Partial Least Squares Regression CV.

 ```julia
 #Split our data